 Reading: Advanced Textual Analysis

-C1 Lesson 7: Flexibly Adjusting Reading Strategies Based on Text and Task Demands
+C1 Lesson 7: Flexibly Adjusting Reading Strategies

-The Master Reader's Toolkit
+The Master Reader's Approach

-Part 1: The Two Essential Questions
+The Two Essential Questions

 - What kind of text is this?
 (A novel, a news report, a legal contract, a recipe?)

-Your answers determine your entire approach.
+Your answers determine your entire strategy.

-Part 2: Four Scenarios, Four Different Strategies
+Four Scenarios, Four Different Strategies

 Purpose: To deeply understand and remember complex arguments and evidence.